What is it like when those closest to you are not there any longer?

 Kevin laughed.
 “You should think about becoming a detective, Laura.
 Or a stand-up comedienne.
 Just remember, you’re my bestest.”

 They hugged, and Laura opened the garage door so Kevin could get his bike.
-They both waved as he pulled his bike down the driveway then got on to head home.
+They both waved as he walked his bike down the driveway then got on to ride home.

 As he rode his bike, Kevin thought about his meeting with Laura.
 The fact that she’d guessed, correctly, that he was gay, and she knew that Alex was gay, too.
 He supposed that this should be something to include in his meeting with Dr. Ranse on Wednesday.
 It should be added to the list he’d made and that they’d talked about on Friday.
 He’d also have to update her about his relationship with Alex.